Get Ready for your

 Your Materials Fee covers the use of quality carving tools, rollers, papers, inks, other creative resources, reference materials, material sourcing, and studio equipment for this workshop.

-You will be given a lino plate (approx 14cm x 20cm) to carve and print, and we will be printing onto printmaking paper.
-You will also make your own registration jig which you’ll be able to take home to keep using, and use as reference for making future jigs.
+You will be given a lino plate (approx 14cm x 20cm) to carve and print, and we will be printing onto a range of printmaking and drawing papers.

-You will leave the workshop with an edition of your own reduction linocut prints, your lino plate and registration jig.
+You will leave the workshop with a collection of your own hand-printed linocut prints and your carved lino plate to keep printing.

 WHAT TO BRING

-In addition to lunch and design ideas, please bring a pen and journal or notebook for taking notes during the workshop.
+Please bring a pen and journal or notebook for taking notes during the workshop.
+You are also welcome to bring your own linocut tools, if you have them.

 You are welcome to take photos of my demonstrations and the processes we cover, so you can refer back to these in the future.